ONTAP docs

 Configure local user account for MFA with TOTP

-Reset TOTP configuration
+Reset TOTP secret key

 Disable TOTP secret key